Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

-where $j$ labels the irrep, $\mu_{j}$ denotes a state within the irrep $j$, and $a_{j}$ is a multiplicity index associated with that irrep.
-Whenever possible, we omit the subscripts on $\mu_{j}$ and $a_{j}$ to simplify the notation.
-The symmetry operators $V(g)$ are block-diagonal in the irrep labels and act trivially on the multiplicity spaces:
+where $j$ labels the irrep (``charge"), $\mu_{j}$ denotes a state within irrep $j$, and $a_{j}$ is the multiplicity index associated with irrep $j$.
+Whenever possible, we omit the subscripts on $\mu_{j}$ and $a_{j}$ to simplify notation.
+Note that the symmetry operators $V(g)$ are block-diagonal in the irrep labels and act trivially on the multiplicity labels,